SeatPlan Logo

 What’s On at Richmond Theatre

-Further ahead, musicals fans will be pleased to hear that The Kinks jukebox musical Sunny Afternoon is back on tour and in Richmond from March 2026, followed by one of the most popular British shows of all time, Blood Brothers.
+Musicals fans will be pleased to hear that the award-winning The Kinks jukebox hit Sunny Afternoon is back on tour and in Richmond from March 2026, followed by one of the most popular British shows of all time, Blood Brothers.
+With songs including "Marilyn Monroe" and "Tell Me It's Not True", you'll be on your feet for a standing ovation!

 About the Richmond Theatre